 The Fund is a “societe anonyme”, of which Hellenic Republic is the sole shareholder with a share capital of €30 million.
 The Fund is not a public entity and is governed by private law.
 The assets transferred to it by the State do not form part of its share capital.

-The Board of Directors is comprised of six members and is appointed by the General Assembly for a three year term.
+The Board of Directors is comprised of five members and is appointed by the General Assembly for a three year term.
 Prior to this appointment the Committee of article 49A of the Parliament’s Regulation formulates an opinion on the suitability of the proposed persons for the positions of Chairman and CEO of the Fund.

 Two observers have also been appointed to the Board; one from the Eurozone and one from the European Commission.
 The Board has the absolute authority on privatisation decisions.
 The CEO is fully responsible for the operation of the Fund and introduces the privatisations to the Board of Directors for decision making.